 Compared with other parts of Denbighshire unemployment rates and other forms of deprivation are relatively low.
-However, there are small pockets of poverty and deprivation in individual households and in neighbourhood clusters such as at Clawdd Poncen.
+However, there are small pockets of poverty and deprivation in individual households and in neighbourhood clusters.

 Agriculture and Forestry hold additional significance due to their land management role and the knock on impact this has for tourism and environmental resilience.

-The completion of the steam railway extension to Corwen is seen as important development.
-This tourism asset helps broaden the tourism base across the Dee Valley helping more westerly parts of the valley build on the historic tourism successes of Llangollen.
+The completion of the steam railway extension to Corwen is seen as an important development for the area.
+This tourism asset will help broaden the tourism base across the Dee Valley helping more westerly parts of the valley build on the historic tourism successes of Llangollen.
 High profile events such as the Llangollen International Musical Eisteddfod, and Corwen Walking Festival bring in many visitors.
 In addition the valley abounds with tourism assets including the landscape, recognised as an Area of Outstanding Natural Beauty (AONB), many historic and heritage sites (discussed below) as well as a strong food, accommodation and activities offer.

 However, feedback from residents and Elected Members have expressed some concerns that restrictions associated with AONB status and heritage protection measures, can act as a ‘red tape’ barrier to some types of further investment.
-Concerns have also raised that a lack of parking in Llangollen harmed the prospects of further development in tourism and retail trade.
+Concerns have also been raised that traffic and parking in Llangollen have harmed the prospects of further development in tourism and retail trade.

 - Ysgol Dinas Bran, Bilingual non-denominational secondary school

 - Ysgol Bro Dyfrdwy, Welsh language non-denominational primary school

 - Ysgol Bryn Collen, a non-denominational primary school that is predominantly English medium with significant use of Welsh

 - Ysgol Carrog, a non-denominational primary school that is predominantly English medium with significant use of Welsh